-Drinking a soothing cup of herbal tea isn’t just a great way to relax and unwind.
-It’s also an effective way of restoring hormonal balance.
+Drinking a soothing cup of herbal tea isn’t just a great way to relax; it’s also an effective way of supporting your hormones.
+So in this article we’re going to look at some of the best herbal teas for balancing women’s hormones and their benefits.

 NOTE: This post contains affiliate links and I earn a commission (at no additional cost to you) if you use them to make a purchase.